followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/columnOption(id).md

 ===================================================================

 <!--shortDescription-->
-Returns the options of a column by an identifier.
+Gets the options of a column using its identifier.
 <!--/shortDescription-->

 <!--paramName1-->id<!--/paramName1-->
 <!--paramType1-->number|string<!--/paramType1-->
 <!--paramDescription1-->
-The name, index, data field, or caption of a column.
+The name, index, data field, or caption of the column.
 <!--/paramDescription1-->

 <!--returnType-->object<!--/returnType-->
 <!--returnDescription-->
-The options of the specified column.
+The options of the column.
 <!--/returnDescription-->

 <!--fullDescription-->
-Use this method to obtain an object of the options currently applied to a specific column.
-This method accepts one of the following.
+This method gets the options of the first column found by either of the below:

 * **Name**
 The [unique name]({basewidgetpath}/Configuration/columns/#name) of the column.